VidishaSharma26/Youtube-Data-analysis-End-to-end-Data-Engineering-project-/README.md

 This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.

 ## Project Goals
-1. Data Ingestion — Build a mechanism to ingest data from different sources
+1. Data Ingestion — Built a robust mechanism using AWS S3 bucket for ingesting partitioned data from external source plus internal aws services.
-2. ETL System — We are getting data in raw format, transforming this data into the proper format
+2. ETL System — Transformed raw CSV data to parquet after mapping correct schema changes and null validations.
+Certain region wise data was not encoded but filtered.
+So data was filtered region wise using predicate pushdown.
+Parquet is a fast, optimized and efficient hybrid file storage format.
+Hence, proper format for meaningful analysis.
+Used: AWS Glue, ETL jobs, Database, Tables and Crawlers to crawl data from S3 bucket.
-3. Data lake — We will be getting data from multiple sources so we need centralized repo to store them
+3. Data lake —  Established a centralized repository to efficiently store data from multiple sources and services.
+Stored raw, cleaned and transformed data using AWS S3 and Glue Catalog.
-4. Scalability — As the size of our data increases, we need to make sure our system scales with it
+4.𝗗𝗮𝘁𝗮 𝗣𝗿𝗲-𝗽𝗿𝗼𝗰𝗲𝘀𝘀𝗶𝗻𝗴: Semi-structured to Structured Data conversion.
+The raw json data was flattened and filtered on AWS Lambda function using python, pandas and aws wrangler libraries to perform the read, write and stored the normalized json data in new cleaned S3 bucket in parquet format.
+A trigger was created to automate execution of lambda function on data load in raw S3.
 5. Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
-6. Reporting — Build a dashboard to get answers to the question we asked earlier
+6. 𝗔𝗻𝗮𝗹𝘆𝘁𝗶𝗰𝘀: Constructed an insightful dashboard to analyze data and get key findings and answers.
+Used: AWS Athena for querying data and creating new analytics database.
+AWS Quicksight - For dashboarding and BI service (offers cloud-based analytics).

 ## Services we will be using
 1. Amazon S3: Amazon S3 is an object storage service that provides manufacturing scalability, data availability, security, and performance.